Natural science: Astronomy

 Astronomy is a natural science that studies celestial objects and phenomena.
 Objects of interest include planets, moons, stars, nebulae, galaxies, and comets.
-Astronomy is the study of everything in the universe beyond Earth's atmosphere.
-That includes objects we can see with our naked eyes.
-Astronomy is one of the oldest sciences.
+Astronomy is the study of everything in the universe beyond Earth's atmosphere, including objects we can see with our naked eyes.
+It is one of the oldest sciences.

 Astronomers of early civilizations performed methodical observations of the night sky, and astronomical artifacts have been found from much earlier periods.
 There are two types of astronomy: observational astronomy and theoretical astronomy.
-Observational astronomy is focused on acquiring and analyzing data, mainly using basic principles of physics while Theoretical astronomy is oriented towards the development of computer or analytical models to describe astronomical objects and phenomena.
+Observational astronomy is focused on acquiring and analyzing data, mainly using basic principles of physics.
+In contrast, Theoretical astronomy is oriented towards developing computer or analytical models to describe astronomical objects and phenomena.

 This discipline is the science of celestial objects and phenomena that originate outside the Earth's atmosphere.
 It is concerned with the evolution, physics, chemistry, meteorology, geology, and motion of celestial objects, as well as the formation and development of the universe.

-Astronomy includes the examination, study, and modeling of stars, planets, comets.
-Most of the information used by astronomers is gathered by remote observation, although some laboratory reproduction of celestial phenomena has been performed (such as the molecular chemistry of the interstellar medium).
+Astronomy includes examining, studying, and modeling stars, planets, and comets.
+Most of the information used by astronomers is gathered by remote observation.
+However, some laboratory reproduction of celestial phenomena has been performed (such as the molecular chemistry of the interstellar medium).
 There is considerable overlap with physics and in some areas of earth science.
 There are also interdisciplinary fields such as astrophysics, planetary sciences, and cosmology, along with allied disciplines such as space physics and astrochemistry.

-While the origins of the study of celestial features and phenomena can be traced back to antiquity, the scientific methodology of this field began to develop in the middle of the 17th century.
+While the study of celestial features and phenomena can be traced back to antiquity, the scientific methodology of this field began to develop in the middle of the 17th century.
 A key factor was Galileo's introduction of the telescope to examine the night sky in more detail.

-The mathematical treatment of astronomy began with Newton's development of celestial mechanics and the laws of gravitation, although it was triggered by earlier work of astronomers such as Kepler.
+The mathematical treatment of astronomy began with Newton's development of celestial mechanics and the laws of gravitation.
+However, it was triggered by earlier work of astronomers such as Kepler.
 By the 19th century, astronomy had developed into formal science, with the introduction of instruments such as the spectroscope and photography, along with much-improved telescopes and the creation of professional observatories.